 Q: Is there a minimum educational requirement as a Patient Advocate to sit for the exam?

-A: At this time (mid-2017), there is no minimal educational requirement to take the exam.
+A: At this time (early 2018), there is no minimal educational requirement to take the exam.
 However, the PACB does reserve the right to impose requirements at a later date.

 Q: Is there a minimum experience requirement as a Patient Advocate to sit for the exam?

-A: At this time (mid-2017), there is no minimal experience requirement to take the exam.
+A: At this time (early 2018), there is no minimal experience requirement to take the exam.
 However, the PACB does reserve the right to impose requirements at a later date.

 Q: Do I need to undergo a criminal background check to be certified?